smarter-sh/community/committee-steering/governance/README.md

 - Work with the steering committee (Approvers) to gain approval.
   This can simply be submitting a PR and sending mail to [steering@kubernetes.io].
   If more substantial changes are desired it is advisable to socialize those before drafting a PR.
-    - The steering committee will be looking to ensure the scope of the SIG as represented in the charter is reasonable (and within the scope of Kubernetes) and that processes are fair.
+    - The steering committee will be looking to ensure the scope of the SIG as represented in the charter is reasonable (and within the scope of Smarter) and that processes are fair.
-- For large changes alert the rest of the Kubernetes community (Participants) as the scope of the changes becomes clear.
+- For large changes alert the rest of the Smarter community (Participants) as the scope of the changes becomes clear.
   Sending mail to [dev@kubernetes.io] and (optionally) announcing it in the #kubernetes-contributors slack channel.

 If there are questions about this process please reach out to the steering committee at [steering@kubernetes.io].